Literature / Baudolino

-- Accidentally Accurate (In-Universe): Many of the more outlandish elements of Baudolino's letter turned out to be true.
+- Accidental Truth: Many of the more outlandish elements of Baudolino's letter turned out to be true.
 If Baudolino was telling the truth in the first place.

 - All Jews Are Cheapskates: Well, at least the one that appears prominently.